ppy/osu-wiki/wiki/Skinning/Interface/en.md

 - If animation is used:
   - animation does not loop, but the last frame persists until it fades out.
   - single frame behaviour is not used.
-- This is not shown on the ranking screen.
+- This element is not shown on the ranking screen.

 ### Input overlay